SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomDefinition.md

 Security checks are done on CRUD actions when permission flags are configured on the `DomManagerSecuritySettings` (in the [ModuleSettings](xref:DOM_ModuleSettings)):

-- To **read** `DomDefinitions`, the user needs the permission flag defined by `DomManagerSecuritySettings.ViewPermission`.
+- To **read** a `DomDefinition`, the user needs the permission flag defined by `DomManagerSecuritySettings.ViewPermission`.

-- To **create, update or delete** `DomDefinition`, the user needs the permission flag defined by `DomManagerSecuritySettings.ConfigurePermission`.
+- To **create, update or delete** a `DomDefinition`, the user needs the permission flag defined by `DomManagerSecuritySettings.ConfigurePermission`.